maxi7587/angular-auto-import/README.md

 }
 ```

-*Note: the import statement is included only if it is needed
+*Note: the import statement is included only if it is needed.*